 The indicated percentages apply to U.S. individual taxpayers contributing property to a Trust in 2024, and reflect applicable federal guidelines for determining the deductibility of contributions to a pooled income fund prior to completion of the fund's third tax year.
 Ages of individual income beneficiaries are based on the nearest birthday as of the date of contribution.
 Deduction percentages shown above for multiple individual income beneficiaries assume they are the same age.
-Where not the same age, the allowable deduction is based primarily on the age of the youngest beneficiary and increases (toward the single beneficiary deduction percentage) as the age differential widens and the number of individual income beneficiaries is reduced.
+Where not the same age, the allowable deduction is based primarily on the age of the youngest beneficiaries is reduced.
 The federal income tax deduction available to individual taxpayers in the tax year of contribution for qualified charitable gifts to public charities is generally limited to not more than 60% of the taxpayer's "contribution base" (essentially, federal adjusted gross income, hereafter referred to as AGI) for cash contributions, 50% of the Donor's AGI for gifts of appreciated property for which the Donor elects to base the charitable deduction on the fair market value of the property less the amount of the property's appreciation from cost or other tax basis, and 30% of the Donor's AGI for other gifts of appreciated property, with the balance carried forward for up to five years after the year the gift is made.
 See "Tax Considerations - Charitable Income Tax Deductions" for additional information.